nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    that includes either `dinner` or `lunch`

-### Edit a task : `edit`
+### 9. Edit a task : `edit`

 Edits a task by a set of defined attributes by the user.

 Format: `edit INDEX ATTRIBUTE_1:NEW_VALUE ATTRIBUTE_2:NEW_VALUE ...`

-If you provide different attributes in the command, multiple attributes of the specified task will be changed simultaneously.
+* If you provide different attributes in the command, multiple attributes of the specified task will be changed simultaneously.
+* If a deadline has a status of complete, it cannot be edited.
+* Available attributes that the use can modify differs by the type of task the use is trying modify.

-Available attributes in v1.3 include:
+  * Available attributes for both deadline and event in v1.3 include:
     * `title` edits the title of the specified task
     * `desc` edits the description of the specified task
-* `type` edits the type of the specified task
-* `date` edits the date and/or time of the specified task
     * `tag` edits the tag of the specified task
+  * Available attributes for **deadline only** in v1.3 include:
+      * `datetime` edits the date and time of the specified deadline
+  * Available attributes for **event only** in v1.3 include:
+      * `date` edits the date of the specified event
+      * `from` edits the start time of the specified event
+      * `to` edits the end time of the specified event

 Examples:

-* `edit 1 title:play games type:todo` will edit the first task in the results of the `list` command, changing its title to `play games` and type of task to `todo`
+* `edit 1 title:play games` will edit the first task in the results of the `list` command, changing its title to `play games`
 * `find type:todo` followed by `edit 3 desc:This is very urgent!` will edit the first task of the third task in the results of the `find` command, changing its description to "This is very urgent!"
-* `find title:homework` followed by`edit 2 desc:Homework is difficult date:01-01-2020` will edit the second task in the results of the `find` command, changing its date to 01-01-2020 and its description to "Homework is difficult"
+* `find title:homework` followed by`edit 2 desc:Homework is difficult date:01-01-2020` will edit the second task in the
+results of the `find` command, changing its date to 01-01-2020 and its description to "Homework is difficult"
 * `edit 1 tag:CS2103T` will edit the first task in the results of the `list` command, changing its tag to "CS2103T"

-### Exit the program : `exit`
+### 10. Exit the program : `exit`

 Exits PlaNus.